Strengthening Mental Health Supports

 This microsimulation of our transformative visioning work will discuss the successes of the Childhood-Trauma Learning Collaborative and what we have learned about best practices to support student and teacher mental health and well-being by working directly with school leaders.
 We will guide educators in starting their own journey of becoming a compassionate school community starting with the implementation of the S-CCATE.

 Psychosocial Deprivation & Neurocognitive Functioning: Long-term effects on cognition, the brain, and mental health

 This webinar will examine how early life deprivation impacts brain activity, executive functioning, and attention across development (toddlerhood to adolescence).
 Participants will learn how adversity-related deficits in neurocognitive functioning relate to peer relationships, mental health, and academic achievement.

 Presenters: Christine Mason, Ph.D., Michele Rivers Murphy, Ed.D., and Martha Staeheli, Ph.D.

 For more information on the Childhood-Trauma Learning Collaborative, contact CEI’s Executive Director Dr. Christine Mason.

-The Childhood-Trauma Learning Collaborative Project is funded by the Substance Abuse Mental Health Services Administration (SAMHSA) and is part of the New England Mental Health Technology Transfer Center Network.
+The Childhood-Trauma Learning Collaborative is funded by the Substance Abuse Mental Health Services Administration (SAMHSA) and is part of the New England Mental Health Technology Transfer Center Network.